JamesH117/TweetGrabber/README.md

 Date range is hard coded in for assessment.

-Console window will close when scrapper is complete.
+Console window will close when scraper is complete.

-File inside directory will be created to show tweets scrapped.
+File inside directory will be created to show tweets scraped.